naturepoems/naturepoems/quotes/The Nature and Animal Poetry Movement (19th–20th century)/Gary Snyder/index.md

 ---
 layout: author
 title: Gary Snyder
-description: "An American writer often associated with the Beat Generation and the San Francisco Renaissance, Snyder's poetry reflects his deep respect for nature and Native American culture, advocating for ecological awareness and sustainability."
+description: "An American poet often associated with the Beat Generation and environmental activism; Snyder's poetry reflects deep ecological awareness and incorporates themes of nature and animal life."
 subject: "The Nature and Animal Poetry Movement (19th–20th century)"
 parent: The Nature and Animal Poetry Movement (19th–20th century)
 permalink: /The Nature and Animal Poetry Movement (19th–20th century)/Gary Snyder/